Katy Tur: Trump campaign correspondent

 Tur was NBC News's and MSNBC's embedded reporter on the 2016 Donald Trump presidential campaign.
 As a reporter for NBC, Tur was assigned the task of informing the Trump campaign about the Access Hollywood tape that the network had in its possession, featuring Trump's remarks about women in a conversation with Billy Bush.

 On several occasions during his campaign rallies, Trump singled out Tur in his criticism of the press.
 At an event in Florida, Tur was booed by Trump supporters and, according to CNN anchor Wolf Blitzer, verbally harassed.
-According to Trump campaign manager Kellyanne Conway, "[Trump] didn't mean it in any malicious way", and he did not want anyone to attack or harass her.
+According to Trump campaign manager Kellyanne Conway, "(Trump) didn't mean it in any malicious way", and he did not want anyone to attack or harass her.

 In 2017, Tur received the Walter Cronkite Award for Excellence in Journalism.

 Tur reflected on covering the Trump campaign and his treatment of her at campaign rallies in an article for Marie Claire.
 In September 2017, she published a book, Unbelievable: My Front-Row Seat to the Craziest Campaign in American History, recounting her experience in covering Trump's 2016 presidential campaign.
 The book spent several weeks on the New York Times Best Seller list.

 Personal life

-From 2006 to 2009, Tur was in a relationship with then-MSNBC political commentator and sportscaster Keith Olbermann.
+From 2006 to 2009, Tur was in a relationship with then-MSNBC political commentator and sportscaster Keith Olbermann, who openly claims to have edited and written many of her news reports, advising many of her career choices, paying off her student loans, and paying for her housing for a year after they separated.

 Tur married Tony Dokoupil, a correspondent for CBS News, on October 27, 2017, in Utah.
 Together they have a son, born in April 2019, and a daughter, born in May 2021.
 She also has two stepchildren from Dokoupil's first marriage.